-- 69. The internal audit function is a key building block of the internal control framework.
+72. The internal audit function is a key building block of the internal control system because it provides an independent assessment of the adequacy of, and compliance with, the bank's established policies and procedures.
 Therefore, supervisory authorities have an interest in engaging in a constructive and formalised dialogue with the internal audit function.
-This dialogue could be a valuable source of information on the quality of the internal control framework. - 70.
-The extent to which the work of internal auditors is factored into the supervisory course of action for a bank will depend on the supervisory approach, the supervisor's assessment of the internal audit function, and the circumstances relating to the issues at hand. - 71.
-Supervisory authorities should receive periodically (e.g., on an annual basis), or upon request, the main internal audit findings and recommendations as well as the corrective measures taken or to be taken in response to the weaknesses identified, in the same way the audit committee is informed.
-Supervisors may request further information from internal auditors and require specific reports from time to time.
-The analysis of these internal audit reports and information may contribute to the supervisor's assessment of the internal control framework of the bank. - 72.
-In addition to receiving reports, supervisory authorities should meet periodically with the bank's internal auditors to discuss their findings and recommendations.
+This dialogue could be a valuable source of information on the quality of the internal control system.

+73. The extent to which the work of internal auditors is factored into the supervisory course of action for a bank will depend on the supervisory approach, the supervisor's assessment of the internal audit function, and the circumstances relating to the issues at hand.

+74. In addition to meetings with senior management, supervisory authorities should meet periodically with the bank's internal auditors to discuss their risk analysis, findings, recommendations and the audit plan.
+Supervisors should decide on a case per case approach whether senior management should or should not be present at these meetings.
 These meetings can also facilitate the understanding of how and to what extent the recommendations made by supervisors (including those made during on-site reviews) and internal auditors have been implemented.
 These meetings should be sufficiently frequent to enable the supervisor to ensure the effectiveness of the actions taken by the bank to carry out these recommendations.
-The frequency of these meetings and other communication between supervisors and internal auditors should be commensurate with the bank's size, the nature and risks of its operations and the complexity of its organisation. - 73.
-Whenever there is a divergence from the internal audit plan, supervisors should obtain an understanding of the circumstances which led to the changes.
-Supervisors should also discuss the audit plan for the forthcoming year to ascertain whether the most sensitive risk areas are appropriately covered.
-In this respect, the audit committee's chair would be the appropriate person to be contacted by the supervisors. - 74.
-The relationship between supervisors and internal auditors is also two-way.
-Supervisory authorities may consider sharing relevant information with the internal audit function when this could increase the effectiveness of the internal audit work and making specific recommendations to strengthen the internal audit function, thereby strengthening the control environment.
+The frequency of these meetings and other communication between supervisors and internal auditors should be commensurate with the bank's size, the nature and risks of its operations and the complexity of its organisation.
+Supervisors may also request the internal audit reports from time to time.
+The analysis of these internal audit reports and information may contribute to the supervisor's assessment of the internal control system of the bank.

+75. The relationship between supervisors and internal auditors is also two-way.
+Supervisory authorities may consider sharing relevant information with the internal audit function when this could increase the effectiveness of its internal audit work.
+Also, supervisory authorities should make specific recommendations for strengthening the internal audit function and the control environment.